majoli/git-version-control-sample-solution/ebook/en/content/003-bash-hello-world.md

 echo "Hello World!"
 ```

-Save the flile and exit.
+Save the file and exit.

 After that make the script executable by running: